Poles & Masts

 Joining poles of different diameters

 One problem you occasionally get with some weather stations (and also certain antennas) is they have a mounting socket which will only accept a particular size pole, so, what do you do if you want to fit the station on the end of a pole of larger diameter ?
-You can use a mast clamp (e.g. 2x2 sold here) to attach a short section of smaller diameter pole on the end but that looks a bit Heath Robinson (remember him.....), so an alternative is to fit a short section of the smaller diameter pole inside the larger one using suitable sleeving if necessary.
+You can use a mast clamp capable of parallel use to attach a short section of smaller diameter pole on the end but that looks a bit Heath Robinson (remember him.....).
+An alternative is to use a 2in to 1.25in pole coupler (see below), or fit a short section of the smaller diameter pole inside the larger one using suitable sleeving if necessary.
 Obviously the longer the overlap between the two sections of pole the stronger and more stable the joint will be.
 Lastly put a small bolt through the joint to stop the poles slipping.

 External / internal diameters of poles :